Podcasts and the next level of influence

 “It was very clear, early on, that people were buying into me,” Cuchna says.
 “The show was me, whether I liked it or not.
 I learned that through social media and emails — people were contacting me, sharing very personal things about themselves.”

 “It was confusing at first.
 I was like, ‘Why are they comfortable talking to me as if they know me?’”
-Then, he realized: “Well, they just listened to 13 hours of my voice, literally in their earbuds.”
+Then, he realised: “Well, they just listened to 13 hours of my voice, literally in their earbuds.”

 As listeners spend more time with their favorite shows, they get to know the hosts and start to feel a personal connection to them.

-"You trust the host since you know what they believe in.
-I'd hold hosts to the same level of trust as my friends."
-Carolina, 36, Brazil
+You trust the host since you know what they believe in.

 This holds true across all genres.
 Comedy shows like 2 Dope Queens, Las Culturistas, Fest & Flauschig, and My Dad Wrote A Porno develop inside jokes that only fans get.
 Hosts of pop culture shows like The Watch and Still Processing have defined points of view, and followers trust their taste.
 And sports shows like The Lowe Post and Sports? with Katie Nolan feature recurring guests and segments that listeners come to love.